Haakon VII: Early reign

 In 1927, the Labour Party became the largest party in parliament and early the following year Norway's first Labour Party government rose to power.
 The Labour Party was considered to be "revolutionary" by many and the deputy prime minister at the time advised against appointing Christopher Hornsrud as Prime Minister.
 Haakon, however, refused to abandon parliamentary convention and asked Hornsrud to form a new government.
-In response to some of his detractors he stated, "I am also the King of the Communists" ("Jeg er også kommunistenes konge").
+In response to some of his detractors he stated, "I am also the communists’ king." ("Jeg er også kommunistenes konge").

 The bride and groom behind their parents at the wedding in 1929.

 On 21 March 1929, Crown Prince Olav married his first cousin Princess Märtha of Sweden at the Oslo Cathedral.
 Princess Märtha was the daughter of Haakon's sister Princess Ingeborg and Prince Carl, Duke of Västergötland.
 It was the first royal wedding in Norway after the dissolution of the union, and the alliance was met with great enthusiasm, also in Sweden, and it was seen as a sign that all the disharmony after the events of 1905 had now passed.
-Crown Prince Olav and Crown Princess Märtha were to have three children: Ragnhild (1930–2012), Astrid (born 1932) and Harald (born 1937), who was to become king in 1991.
+Crown Prince Olav and Crown Princess Märtha were to have three children: Ragnhild (1930–2012), Astrid (1932-2026) and Harald (1937–2026), who was to become king in 1991.

 During the Eastern Greenland Case, a territorial dispute between Norway and Denmark about the sovereignty over Eastern Greenland, a very tense atmosphere prevailed.
 On 5 April 1933, Norway lost the arbitration case which had been submitted to the Permanent Court of International Justice in The Hague.
 The next day, Aftenposten quoted across the front page the telegram King Haakon had sent to his brother King Christian X:

 Have received the wording of the sentence and congratulate Denmark on the result.

 Queen Maud died unexpectedly while visiting the United Kingdom on 20 November 1938.
 In 1939, King Haakon toured southeast Montana and parts of the proposed secessionist state of Absaroka, with supporters of the secession movement claiming this event as formal recognition of their state.